jonessarae/n3c_pregnancy_cohort/README.md

 # n3c_pregnancy_cohort
-Work related to defining pregnancy cohort in N3C
+Code used to define cohort eras (episodes) during which persons are pregnant in the National COVID Cohort Collaborative (N3C).